olgaolgachloe/AI_Project_Disaster_Tweet/README.md

 # Real Disaster Tweet Detection
+  At first, we would like to thank Professor Anurag Bhardwaj for teaching us so much about artificial intelligence this semester.
+This git repository shows our final project for Professor Bhardwaj's CS5100 Foundations of Artificical Intelligence. <br><br>
+  **data, model, src** are three folders in our streamlit application. data contains all data file we use in this program. model is used to save the fine-tuned     BERTweet model for the app.
+We didn't upload the model due to its large size.
+However, we showed the fine-tuning process below and in our report. src contains all codes (python files and jupyter notebooks) in our project.<br><br>
   In this project, we train BERT and BERTweet NLP models to classify disaster tweets and build a web application based on BERTweet, the model with the highest accuracy and F-1 score among models trained by us.
 This README briefly summarizes steps we take to train the model and build the app.
-Please read our report in the repository for more details. <br>
+Please read our report in the repository for more details. <br><br>
   We obtain two datasets from
 from [Kaggle's Natural Language Processing with Disaster Tweets](https://www.kaggle.com/c/nlp-getting-started) and [Viktor S's Disaster Tweets dataset on Kaggle](https://www.kaggle.com/vstepanenko/disaster-tweets).
 The training framework is based on huggingface transformers library while streamlit is used for web UI app.